bump-sh/docs/src/_help/enhance-documentation-content/markdown-support.md

 =x50px        # without width
 ```

->- If you don't specify a `unit` it will default to pixel
+>- If you don't specify a `unit` it will default to pixel.
-- If you don't specify `width` *or* `height`, the other value will be a ratio calculated from the original size of the image so it doesn't shrink
+- If you don't specify `width` *or* `height`, the other value will be a ratio calculated from the original size of the image so it doesn't shrink.
 {: .info}

 You can use any of the following CSS length units as `unit`: